epquito/Movie-app-deployment/README.md

           push: true
           tags: ${{ env.DOCKER_USERNAME }}/movie:frontend
 ```
+## Before commiting and pushing to your remote repository on github make sure you have added repository secrets within the repo.
+- Go to repo
+- click on settings
+- select "Secrets and variables "
+- Select Actions from the drop down menu
+- Click on "New repository secret"

 ## To execute this github actions you need to push to your remote repo
 ```bash
 git add .